 Those playing with Pokémon Sword get Bob's food tin to cook with, while those playing with Shield get Bach's food tin.
 Both can be bought from the ingredients sellers in the Rolling Hills and Hammerlocke sections of the Wild Area in your version of the game.

 For those who want to experiment with the ingredient that's not in their version in order to expand their CurryDex, you can either trade Pokémon to get one holding that ingredient, or you can cook with a player who has the opposite version of the game as recipes you create while cooking with others will be added to your CurryDex.

 Pokémon Sword or Shield: Isle of Armor DLC differences

 Pokémon Sword and Shield's first expansion, Isle of Armor, is out now and is available for both versions of the game.
-The Pokémon DLC brings with it a new mentor, dogo master Mustard, new Pokémon (including the return of some old favorites) and new rivals.
+The Pokémon DLC brings with it a new mentor, dojo master Mustard, new Pokémon (including the return of some old favorites), and new rivals.

 Pokémon Sword or Shield: Crown Tundra DLC differences

 Pokémon Sword and Shield’s second expansion, The Crown Tundra, is out now and is available for both versions of the game.
 Larger than Isle of Armor, The Crown Tundra takes players to colder climes where they’ll be appointed as the leader of an exploration team tasked with investigating the far reaches of the land, including its underground Pokémon Dens.

 Like Isle of Armor, the content in The Crown Tundra is quite similar between Pokémon Sword and Shield.
 In terms of version-exclusive Pokémon, Sword players will be able to catch Omanyte, Omastar, Bagon, Shelgon, and Salamence.
 Shield players on the other hand will be able to watch Kabuto, Kabutops, Gible, Gabite, and Garchomp.